 Growing in the right way, with the right partners

 Of course, business hasn’t always been smooth sailing.
-When the recession hit in 2008, Gonzales Labor Systems felt it, hard.
+When the recession hit in 2008, they felt it, hard.
 Clients were scared to use temps when they were laying off their own employees.
 The fallout hurt the company, slowing down their revenue flow.

 To make matters worse, the longtime relationship they’d set up with their former factoring company failed.
 So Cruz and Cecilia started searching to replace it, looking at factoring companies as far away as New Jersey and Florida.
 Then someone they knew in Austin referred them to Far West Capital.